Nebukam/PCGExtendedToolkit/_sources/doc-clusters/clusters-make-unique.md

 > This node creates a duplicate of the input data with new unique cluster tags.
 {: .infos-hl }

-This node primarily exists to allow certain advanced operations such as copying an existing graph configuration, modify it and then fuse it with the original one.
+This node primarily exists to allow certain advanced operations such as copying an existing cluster configuration, modify it and then fuse it with the original one.

 ---